IUCN-UK/iucnredlist/README.md

 to get you familiar with a basic `iucnredlist` workflow.

-Before running this code, you must first sign up to the [Red List API](https://api.iucnredlist.org) to obtain and API token.
+Before running this code, you must first sign up to the [Red List API](https://api.iucnredlist.org) to obtain an API token.
 You can view (and cycle) your token from your [account page](https://api.iucnredlist.org/users/edit).